List of Legend of the Galactic Heroes episodes: Series 2

-The 28-episode second part (or season 2) covers volumes 3 to 5 of the original novels.
-Reinhard von Lohengramm achieves almost all his goals: the Goldenbaum dynasty is finally overthrown and the Free Planets Alliance is defeated and occupied.
+The 28-episode series 2 covers volumes 3 to 5 of the original novels. |Reinhard von Lohengramm achieves almost all his goals: the Goldenbaum dynasty is finally overthrown and the Free Planets Alliance is defeated and occupied.
 One of the main themes is the comparison between a corrupt democracy and an efficient dictatorship and the moral issues of such a situation, with Yang Wen-li standing for democracy because a corrupt democracy can be amended, while a dictatorship can only be overthrown by force, and a wise dictator is an exception.